alexanderkiel/lens-workbook/README.md

 Running a REPL will load the user namespace.
 Use `(startup)` to start the server and `(reset)` to reload after code changes.

+If you use [Intellij IDEA][5] with [Cursive][6], you can add a Datomic stub JAR to your project dependencies as described [here][7].
+The stub will provide signatures and documentation for the Datomic API functions.
+I can't add the stub dependency to the project.clj file because it is currently not available on Clojars.
+I opened an issue [here][8].

 ## The Concept behind Workbooks

 Workbooks are collections of queries.
 Queries are the heart of Lens.
 Because